-NSAIDs should be given with care to patients with a history of peptic ulceration and other gastrointestinal disease since their conditions may be exacerbated (see section 4.2).
-17 January 2024 CRN00F259 Page 2 of 11 GI bleeding, ulceration or perforation, which can be fatal, has been reported with all NSAIDs at any time during treatment, with or without warning symptoms or a previous history of serious GI events.
+NSAIDS should be given with care to patients with a history of peptic ulceration and other gastro-intestinal disease since their conditions may be exacerbated (see section 4.3)

+GI bleeding, ulceration or perforation, which can be fatal, has been reported with all NSAIDs at any time during treatment, with or without warning symptoms or a previous history of serious GI events.

-The risk of GI bleeding, ulceration or perforation is higher with increasing NSAID doses, in patients with a history of ulcer, particularly if complicated with haemorrhage or perforation (See section 4.3) and in the elderly.
+The risk of GI bleeding, ulceration or perforation is higher with increasing NSAID doses, in patients with a history of ulcer, particularly if complicated with haemorrhage or perforation (See section 4.3), and in the elderly.
 These patients should commence treatment on the lowest dose available.

-Combination therapy with protective agents (e.g. misoprostol or proton pump inhibitors) should be considered for these patients, and also for patients requiring concomitant low dose acetylsalicylic acid/aspirin, or other drugs likely to increase gastrointestinal risk (See below and section 4.5).
+Combination therapy with protective agents (e.g. misoprostol or proton pump inhibitors) should be considered for these patients, and also for patients requiring concomitant low dose aspirin, or other drugs likely to increase gastrointestinal risk (See below and section 4.5).

-The concomitant administration of Brufen and other NSAIDs, including cyclooxygenase-2 (Cox-2) selective inhibitors, should be avoided due to the increased risk of ulceration or bleeding (See below and section 4.5).
+The concomitant administration of Brufen and other NSAIDs, including cyclooxygenase-2 (Cox-2) selective inhibitors, should be avoided due to the increased the increased risk of ulceration or bleeding (See below and section 4.5).